briankereszturi/alice/README.md

 [![Build Status](https://travis-ci.org/justinas/alice.svg?branch=master)](https://travis-ci.org/justinas/alice)

-Alice provides a convenient way to chain your HTTP middleware functions and the app handler.
+Alice provides a convenient way to chain your httprouter middleware functions and the app handler.

 In short, it transforms